jfpatrick/accsoft-gui-rad-comrad/docs/basic/widgets.rst

 ComRAD widgets in many cases are direct counterparts of the standard Qt Widgets (e.g. :ref:`CLabel <clabellocal>` is merely a fancier :class:`QLabel`).
-They can also be compound - constructed of several primitive Qt Widgets (e.g. :ref:`CLogDisplay <clogdisplaylocal>`), or completely custom - PyQtGraph descendants are :class:`QGraphicsView` descendants.
+They can also be compound - constructed of several primitive Qt Widgets (e.g. :ref:`CLogConsole <clogconsolelocal>`), or completely custom - PyQtGraph descendants are :class:`QGraphicsView` descendants.

 All ComRAD widgets are C-prefixed, and follow the Q-prefix notation of Qt.